The 10 Best Zoos in the US

 This Seattle-based organization enlightens visitors as to the vital roles conservation and sustainability play (particularly in the Pacific Northwest region) through field projects and interactive exhibits spanning 70 developed acres.
 Bioclimate zones range from tropical rainforest and Australasian to temperate forest and African savanna habitats, housing more than 1,100 animals across 300 species.
 African Lions and Malayan Tigers and Brown Bears — oh my!
 Don’t miss the Assam Rhino Reserve, a partnership project with the International Rhino Foundation that raises funds to protect these threatened animals from illegal poaching.

 With sections that showcase African forest and grasslands dwellers; Arctic animals; and American, Asian and Australian-hailing creatures, the 125-acre Detroit Zoo offers plenty of incentives to visit.
-The state-of-the-art Polk Penguin Conservation Center is currently closed until summer 2020 for repairs, but once it reopens, visitors will be able to again observe the antics of 75 resident penguins in a spectacular 25 foot-deep, 326,000-gallon aquatic facility.
-In the meantime, you can still enjoy the butterfly garden, the bird enclosures and a diverse variety of other animal exhibits.
+The state-of-the-art Polk Penguin Conservation Center has reopen after a major renovation, visitors are able to observe the antics of 75 resident penguins in a spectacular 25 foot-deep, 326,000-gallon aquatic facility.
+You can also enjoy the butterfly garden, the bird enclosures and a diverse variety of other animal exhibits.

 Sedgwick County Zoo